charakajg/marshr/README.md

 After the phone interview he or she may decide whether to call the candidate for a 2nd interview or not.

-## Solution
+## Solution (Partial)

 The problem of getting the CV can be handled by allowing job candidates to upload their CV through a website.

-Here, I've created a spring boot application which uploads the received CV to alfresco repository.
+Here, I've created a spring boot application which uploads the received CV to an alfresco repository.

 It will create a document in site/CVs folder.

+Note that, the problem of handling the workflow has not been solved yet.
+Please refer **Then?** section below.

-### References:
+### References

 https://github.com/spring-guides/gs-uploading-files.git